-7.1.3 Linking Your Mines
+Linking Your Mines

-f the Mine is Linked to a Village and the Link is open, Peasants from the Village will voluntarily go to work down in the pit as even Mining is better than being a Peasant.
+To the Mine is Linked to a Village and the Link is open, Peasants from the Village will voluntarily go to work down in the pit as even Mining is better than being a Peasant.
 If there are not enough Peasants in the Village or if the Mine is beyond Linking range with any Village, you may Recruit and assign with a Right-Click either Peasants or trained Miners to it.